 While many independent contractors prefer LLCs for their flexibility, some professionals will benefit more from forming a PLLC.

-PLLCs are tailor-made for licensed professionals who require a business entity that aligns with their specialized services and provides specific legal safeguards.
+PLLCs, or professional liability companies, are tailor-made for licensed professionals who require a business entity that aligns with their specialized services and provides specific legal safeguards.

 What is an LLC?